1: Get your own Christmas Elf with Airtasker

 At Christmas time, the number of parcels sent in Australia goes up by 100,000 a day.
 What does that mean for you?
 More people jostling in line at the post office, and a whole lot more carbon emissions (because they don’t all travel by magical sleigh).

 Sendle is a better way to send things: all the ‘post’, with none of the ‘office’.
-Skip the trip to the post office and get door-to-door, carbon neutral delivery for a flat rate of $9.60 within your city or $17.60 to another state capital.
+Skip the trip to the post office and get door-to-door, carbon neutral delivery within Australia from $7.75.

 3: Need extra wheels?
 Rent your neighbour’s car.